Kipper-Lang/Kipper/CONTRIBUTING.md

 #### Throwing semantic errors

 Throwing errors in Kipper is handled similarly to how mocha tests works.
 A truth is asserted to be true and if it turns out to be false an error is thrown.
-This behaviour is handled using the `CompileAssert` class and `KipperProgramContext.assert()` function, which pre-define certain checks that can be done.
+This behaviour is handled using the classes `KipperSemanticChecker` and `KipperTypeChecker`, which pre-define certain assertions that can be performed to validate code.

+To also handle proper tracebacks, any assertion is done using either:

+- `KipperProgramContext.typeCheck` or
+- `KipperProgramContext.semanticCheck`

+which handle the tracebacks by requiring the token being checked as an argument and returning an `KipperSemanticChecker` or `KipperTypeChecker` instance with the proper metadata already set.
+This means in case that an assertion fails, these classes will handle the error themselves and create a `KipperError` using the token's metadata.

 For example (Code snippet from the class `FunctionDeclaration`):

 ```
-this.programCtx.assert(this).typeExists(this.semanticData.returnType);
+// 'this' is the token class - This may be used in an 'CompilableParseToken'
+this.programCtx.typeCheck(this).typeExists(semanticData.returnType);
 ```

 ### Add or update token translation